CanyonTurtle/dvhs-devteams/docs/articles/Documentation/engineering-notebook.md

 ![alt text](https://sites.google.com/a/students.op97.org/7480k/_/rsrc/1470337718505/weekly-updates/design-award-rubric/vex%201.PNG "Page 2")

 *Resource 3: The engineering process is a common, yet powerful tool teams use to aid them in efficient and effective building.
 Though some may deem it as tedious , when done properly, it ensures that all parts of the robot function at their best state.
 Beyond high school robotics, engineers in the industrial world follow a similar (if not the same) process when creating the complex, intricate machinery.
-Above is a picture of the general engineering process, though it goes by different processes (all having the same general idea).*
+Below is a picture of the general engineering process, though it goes by different processes (all having the same general idea).*

 ![alt text](https://github.com/CanyonTurtle/dvhs-devteams/blob/master/docs/_media/engineering-process/engineering-process.png "The Engineering Process")